 Details of risks and expected main impacts

 The trend toward tighter control of healthcare costs is increasing in Japan and elsewhere.
-Efforts to reform healthcare systems in various countries involve reducing prices of branded drugs and encouraging wider use of generic drugs.
+Efforts to reform healthcare systems in various countries involve reducing prices of drugs and encouraging wider use of generic drugs.
 These trends may have a negative impact on the Group’s business performance and financial position.
-In this context, while being innovative is important to the successful reception of a new drug, delays to the development of practical, groundbreaking new drugs may undermine the Group’s growth potential and profitability.
+In this context, while being innovative and also adequate for unmet medical needs is important to the successful reception from stakeholders, delays to the development of further practical, groundbreaking new drugs may undermine the Group’s growth potential and profitability

 Key mitigation measures